kpdecker/jsdiff/README.md

 * `Diff.applyPatch(source, patch[, options])` - attempts to apply a unified diff patch.

     Hunks are applied first to last. `applyPatch` first tries to apply the first hunk at the line number specified in the hunk header, and with all context lines matching exactly.
 If that fails, it tries scanning backwards and forwards, one line at a time, to find a place to apply the hunk where the context lines match exactly.
 If that still fails, and `fuzzFactor` is greater than zero, it increments the maximum number of mismatches (missing, extra, or changed context lines) that there can be between the hunk context and a region where we are trying to apply the patch such that the hunk will still be considered to match.
-(Regardless of `fuzzFactor`, lines to be deleted in the hunk *must* be present for a hunk to match, and the context lines *immediately* before and after an insertion must match exactly.)
+Regardless of `fuzzFactor`, lines to be deleted in the hunk *must* be present for a hunk to match, and the context lines *immediately* before and after an insertion must match exactly.

     Once a hunk is successfully fitted, the process begins again with the next hunk.
 Regardless of `fuzzFactor`, later hunks must be applied later in the file than earlier hunks.

-    If any hunk cannot be fitted to any region with fewer than `fuzzFactor` mismatches, `applyPatch` fails and returns `false`.
+    If a hunk cannot be successfully fitted *anywhere* with fewer than `fuzzFactor` mismatches, `applyPatch` fails and returns `false`.

     If a hunk is successfully fitted but not at the line number specified by the hunk header, all subsequent hunks have their target line number adjusted accordingly. (e.g. if the first hunk is applied 10 lines below where the hunk header said it should fit, `applyPatch` will *start* looking for somewhere to apply the second hunk 10 lines below where its hunk header says it goes.)